JuliaGeodynamics/JustPIC.jl/docs/src/man/temperature_advection.md

 )
 ````

-Then we define the velocity field on the correspondant grid points
+Then we define the velocity field on the correspondent grid points
 with the help of two functions describing an analytical flow

 ````@example temperature_advection